-On June 28, 2021, DLP IV entered into the third amended and restated senior credit facility with LNV Corporation (as amended and restated by the Fourth LNV Credit Facility (defined in Note 17) on September 7, 2021, the ("Third LNV Credit Facility")), as lender, and CLMG Corp., as the administrative agent on behalf of the lenders under the agreement, which replaced the second amended and restated senior credit facility with LNV Corporation ("Second LNV Credit Facility") dated November 1, 2019 that previously governed DLP IV's senior credit facility.
-The Third LNV Credit Facility resulted in an additional advance of \$52.5 million from LNV Corporation, which was subsequently repaid on August 11, 2021, using a portion of the advance received from the NF Credit Facility (as defined and discussed in Note 17).
+On September 7, 2021, DLP IV entered into a Fourth Amended and Restated Loan and Security Agreement with LNV Corporation, as lender, and CLMG Corp., as the administrative agent on behalf of the lenders under the agreement (the "Fourth LNV Credit Facility").
+The Fourth LNV Credit Facility replaced the Third LNV Credit Facility (as defined below), that previously governed the Company's senior credit facility.
+The Fourth LNV Credit Facility resulted in an additional advance of \$30.3 million from LNV Corporation, paid on September 7, 2021.

-Subject to available borrowing base capacity, additional advances are available under the Third LNV Credit Facility at the LIBOR rate described below.
+Subject to available borrowing base capacity, additional advances are available under the Fourth LNV Credit Facility at the LIBOR rate described below.
 Such advances are available to pay the premiums and servicing costs of pledged life insurance policies as such amounts become due.
-Interest will accrue on amounts borrowed under the Third LNV Credit Facility at an annual interest rate, determined as of each date of borrowing or quarterly if there is no borrowing, equal to (a) the greater of 1.50% or 12-month LIBOR, plus (b) 7.50% per annum.
-The effective rate at June 30, 2021 was 9.00%.
+Interest accrued on amounts borrowed under the Third LNV Credit Facility at an annual interest rate, determined as of each date of borrowing or quarterly if there is no borrowing, equal to (a) the greater of 1.50% or 12-month LIBOR, plus (b) 7.50% per annum.
+Under the Fourth LNV Credit Facility, all advances bear interest at a rate of the Benchmark Rate plus the Applicable Margin (as defined below), or the Default Rate (as defined below) if an event of default has occurred and is continuing.
+For purposes of the Fourth LNV Credit Facility, (i) the "Benchmark Rate" is the greater of (a) the sum of (i) the Federal Funds Rate plus (ii) one-half of one percent (0.50%) and (b) one and one half of one percent (1.50%); (ii) the "Applicable Margin" is seven and one half percent (7.50%); and (iii) the "Default Rate" is the Benchmark Rate plus nine and one half percent (9.50%).
+The effective rate at September 30, 2021 was 9.00%.
 Interest payments are made on a quarterly basis.

-Under the Third LNV Credit Facility, DLP IV has granted the administrative agent, for the benefit of the lenders under the agreement, a security interest in all of DLP IV's assets.
-Obligations under the Third LNV Credit Facility are secured by a security interest in DLP IV's assets, for the benefit of the lenders, through an arrangement under which Wells Fargo Bank, N.A. serves as securities intermediary.
+Under the Fourth LNV Credit Facility, DLP IV has granted the administrative agent, for the benefit of the lenders under the agreement, a security interest in all of DLP IV's assets.
+Obligations under the Fourth LNV Credit Facility are secured by a security interest in DLP IV's assets, for the benefit of the lenders, through an arrangement under which Wells Fargo Bank, N.A.

+serves as securities intermediary.
 The life insurance policies owned by DLP IV do not serve as direct collateral for the obligations of GWG Holdings under the L Bonds and Seller Trust L Bonds.